dkbaffour777/timed-quiz/README.md

 # Timed Quiz
 Deployed Application: https://dkbaffour777.github.io/timed-quiz/.
-  - A single page application built that depends heavily on JavaScript and the web API
+  - A single page application built with JavaScript and the web API
   - A game of five JavaScript related questions
   - There's a timer when the game/questions starts
   - A penalty is given when you choose the wrong answer by deducting 10s from the remaining time left